 TL;DRIn Canada, the Multiple Listing Service® (MLS®) isn’t one website.It’s a co-operative network of regional databases run by local real estate boards/associations.REALTORS® use these systems to share listings, set up cooperation with other brokerages, and negotiate offers.
 REALTOR.ca is not an MLS® — it’s a national public portal that displays portions of MLS® listings from across the...

-In the complex landscape of Canadian real estate, one of the most persistent questions and sources of confusion for both buyers and sellers is this: What percentage do REALTORS® actually make from a home sale?
-While 5% has long been cited as the industry "norm," the reality is both more nuanced and increasingly negotiable.This guide cuts through the generalizations to examine how real estate agents are...
+In the dynamic landscape of Canadian real estate, one of the most persistent questions for both buyers and sellers is this: What percentage do REALTORS® actually make from a home sale in Canada?You’ll often hear “5%” quoted as a common figure, but commission structures are more nuanced than a single number.
+Across the country, commission structures are not fixed by law, vary by region, and are...

 The terms real estate agent, real estate salesperson, and REALTOR® are often confused and misused by the general public in reference to who can do what.
 The terms refer to different roles and different qualifications.
 Let's break each of them down for better understanding as to why the differences are important to understand while buying, selling, or investing in real estate.
 What is a Real Estate...